 “From that day on my life changed.
 You don’t need to know anything about Hollywood.
 You just need to make a film and then these people exist.
 A few months later I was off [making] Godzilla.”

-We had just seen the 28 minute footage the day before, and we noticed some details that were obviously nods to the original trilogy.
+We had just seen the 28-minute footage the day before, and we noticed some details that obviously nodded to the original trilogy.
 So we had to know how that happened and if he got to use any props from the first trilogy.

 “I think it’s in the trailer.
 You’ve seen it.
 What’s so funny is obviously they never anticipated that Star Wars would become this when they made it,” he said.

 “Sometimes there’s not a record of what an object is.
 I can’t talk about some things because they’re spoilers, but there was definitely [a scene where] there’s a guy as the Millennium Falcon comes in with this speed gun or something.
 We were calling up the art department, and they have got no record of what that is – that object he’s holding is.
 And so we called the guy who is originally in the [film and asked] do you remember what that was?
 He said, ‘Oh yeah!
 We grabbed a light meter for the camera.
 And we taped it together, and I just held it.’